Tech-With-Ritik/Technology-World/README.md

 # Technology-World
 This is my first Git Repository.
 <br>
-Author - Ritik Kumar Nayak
+Author - Ritik Kumar Nayak (The Coder)